morvencao/kube-sidecar-injector/medium-article.md

 #### Create Sidecar Injection Configuration

-Now let's create a Kubernetes `ConfigMap`, which includes container and volume information that will be injected to the target pod.
+Now let's create a Kubernetes `ConfigMap`, which includes `container` and `volume` information that will be injected into the target pod.
 ```
 apiVersion: v1
 kind: ConfigMap